firassziedan/node-valkey/packages/search/README.md

   age: SchemaFieldTypes.NUMERIC
 }, {
   ON: 'HASH',
-  PREFIX: 'noderedis:animals'
+  PREFIX: 'nodevalkey:animals'
 });
 ```

-See the [`FT.CREATE` documentation](https://redis.io/commands/ft.create/#description) for information about the different field types and additional options.
+See the [`FT.CREATE` documentation](https://valkey.io/commands/ft.create/#description) for information about the different field types and additional options.

 #### Querying the Index

-Once we've created an index, and added some data to Redis hashes whose keys begin with the prefix `noderedis:animals`, we can start writing some search queries.
-RediSearch supports a rich query syntax for full-text search, faceted search, aggregation and more.
-Check out the [`FT.SEARCH` documentation](https://redis.io/commands/ft.search) and the [query syntax reference](https://redis.io/docs/interact/search-and-query/query) for more information.
+Once we've created an index, and added some data to Valkey hashes whose keys begin with the prefix `nodevalkey:animals`, we can start writing some search queries.
+ValkeySearch supports a rich query syntax for full-text search, faceted search, aggregation and more.
+Check out the [`FT.SEARCH` documentation](https://valkey.io/commands/ft.search) and the [query syntax reference](https://valkey.io/docs/interact/search-and-query/query) for more information.

 Let's write a query to find all the animals where the `species` field has the value `dog`: